 Nelson et al. (2004) suggests that intra-annual life-history events may result in substantial, directed movements of white sturgeon within the lower Fraser River study area.
 Some concentrations of sturgeon by size/age may also occur, especially in the extreme lower (juvenile sturgeon) and upper (mature/spawning sturgeon) study regions.
 The mark-recapture data from this study (and other fishery monitoring and anecdotal sources) suggest that, in the lower river, annual downstream migrations of sturgeon occur in the spring from upstream overwintering areas, and that these migrations coincide with the in-migration and spawning of Pacific eulachon in the lower Fraser River and estuary (sampling region A).
 Eulachon are a preferred prey item of Fraser River white sturgeon; annual sturgeon migrations into the areas where eulachon concentrate and spawn is well documented in the literature (Northcote 1974).

 Patterns of annual sturgeon movements and migrations within the lower Fraser River can be illustrated through an analysis of the daily catch of sturgeon from the Albion test fishery vessel, a commercial gill netter that makes two sets in generally the same location in the Fraser mainstem (river kilometer 58) on a daily basis from 1 April through 30 November.
 The change in the number of sturgeon captured should reflect, as an index, the change in abundance of sturgeon in this section of the river over short periods of time.
-When daily sturgeon captures are summed by month (Figure 12), a bimodal pattern appears; this pattern has remained consistent between the seven years of sampling by the FRSCS monitoring and assessment program.
+When daily sturgeon captures are summed by month (Figure 12), a bimodal pattern appears; this pattern has remained consistent between the seven years of sampling by the FRSCS monitoring and assessment program; note that in 2007 the test fishery operated from 18 June through 30 November (comparative months are July-November 2007).
 Note (Figure 12) that the number of sturgeon captured in the Albion test fishery peaks in May during the peak of eulachon abundance in the lower Fraser, and then decreases in the mid-summer.
 The catch of sturgeon then builds in late August, September, and into October during the period of major in-migration of salmon into the Fraser.
 Salmon and salmon roe (especially pink and chum salmon roe, which is the most readily available salmon in the mainstem of the Fraser) is likely an important food source for white sturgeon.